jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-12-12-the-nature-conservancy-fisheries-monitoring.md

 - Test different models.
 - Pick the one with the best score.
 - Pickle everything.
-- Write a local Flask app to take in image URLs and return a predicted class
+- Write a local Flask app to take in image URLs and return a predicted class.

 # Results